 The City of Seattle Office of Arts & Culture (ARTS) seeks an artist or artist team to create a temporary public art installation at King Street Station Plaza (303 S Jackson St, Seattle, WA 98104).

-Since 2018, ARTS has called King Street Station home, with our offices and public gallery upstairs.
-The Plaza has already become a gathering place through past activations, and this commission will expand that role as Seattle welcomes the world.
+Since 2018, ARTS has called King Street Station home, with our offices and public gallery on the third floor.
+The Plaza has become a gathering place through past activations, and this commission will expand that role as Seattle welcomes the world.

 This installation opportunity is part of We Still Dream a Future, an ARTS-funded citywide program of activations leading up to and during the 2026 FIFA World Cup.
 As one of eleven U.S. host cities, Seattle will welcome tens of thousands of fans, residents, and international visitors each day, with matches held at Lumen Field – a short distance from King Street Station Plaza.
 The World Cup will turn the city into one of the most visible cultural stages in the region.